Wulf2k/DaS-BRush/README.md

   * Under the "Target Grammar" group box:
     * Make sure the "Default one:" option is ticked.
 Since you previously selected "lua-5.2" as your Targeted Execution Environment, it should show "lua-5.2" next to the "Default one:" option.

-### Adding the DaS.ScriptLib Lua Headers folder to your project as a User Library:
+### Adding the DaS.ScriptLib Lua Includes folder to your project as a User Library:
 * Add DaS.ScriptLib to the User Libraries list:
   * From the menu bar up-top, go to `Window` -> `Preferences`
   * Go to the "User Libraries Page" under the "Lua" dropdown in the list on the left of the window.